netlify/build/packages/cache-utils/README.md

 Restore a file/directory previously cached.
 Skipped if the file/directory already exists locally or if it has not been cached yet.

+Please be careful: this overwrites the local file/directory if any exists.

 Returns `true` if the file/directory was restored, `false` otherwise.

 ### options